supahgreg/cf-for-k8s/docs/deploy.md

 - [Setup an external blobstore](platform_operators/external-blobstore.md), which we recommend for Production environments

 ## Roadmap and milestones
 You can find the project roadmap (github project) [here](https://github.com/cloudfoundry/cf-for-k8s/projects/4) and our upcoming milestones [here](https://github.com/cloudfoundry/cf-for-k8s/milestones).
-Feel free to ask questions in the [#cf-for-k8s channel](https://cloudfoundry.slack.com/archives/CH9LF6V1P) in the CloudFoundry slack or submit new feature requests or issues on this repo.
+Feel free to ask questions in the [#cf-for-k8s channel](https://cloudfoundry.slack.com/archives/CH9LF6V1P) in the Cloud Foundry slack or submit new feature requests or issues on this repo.